-Introduced with potatoes into Bombay, this moth has spread until it is now found in practically all parts of India.
-It is a serious pest of stored potatoes and the larvæ were found at Dharwar mining leaves of brinjal.
+Introduced with potatoes into Bombay, this moth has spread until its now found in practically all parts of India.
+It is a serious pest of stored potatoes and the larvae were found at Dharwar mining leaves of brinjal.
 It is likely to be found as a leaf-miner in tobacco plants.